INFO-4602-5602/project-3-mozilla-project-team-1/Submission/README.md

 * Conclusions:
      * Most people with higher tech level (Technically Savvy or Ultra Nerd) think non-profit organizations like Mozilla should protect their safety, security and privacy online, while most people with lower tech level (Average User or Luddite) don't know who to trust.
      * Most people with higher tech level (Technically Savvy or Ultra Nerd) are cautiously optimistic about a highly connected future, while most people with lower tech level (Average User or Luddite) are a little wary about a highly connected future.
-     * Interestingly, people with highest tech level (Ultra Nerd) and people with lowest tech level (Luddite) have higher percentage of people who are scared as hell about a highly connected future than the other groups.
+     * Interestingly, people with highest tech level (Ultra Nerd) and people with lowest tech level (Luddite) have higher percentage of people who are scared as hell about a highly connected future than the two levels.
 <br></br>

 **Our design process(How and Why):**